The surname Philbrook was derived from Felbrigg, a small village just south of Cromer in Norfolk

 - G. W. Philbrook, who settled in America, in 1912

-- Edward Philbrook, aged 46, who emigrated to the United States, in 1917
+- Edward Philbrook, aged 46, who immigrated to the United States, in 1917

-- Harold John Philbrook, aged 34, who emigrated to the United States, in 1919
+- Harold John Philbrook, aged 34, who immigrated to the United States, in 1919

 - Harold Philbrook, who landed in America, in 1920